 Mall of the Emirates

-- Another fact is that the Biggest mall in the World has ist own luxury hotel (250 rooms) and a parking facility that houses 14.000 cars across 3 different car parks!
+- Another fact is that the Biggest mall in the World has its own luxury hotel (250 rooms) and a parking facility that houses 14.000 cars across 3 different car parks!

-- For all “Sega Republic” fans there is a theme park inside the mall where you can choose among numerous different games.
+- For all “Sega Republic” fans there is a theme park inside the mall where you can choose from numerous different games.